 c/o Corporate Secretary

 Toronto, ON, Canada

 Please review our Board Mandate for responsibilities of our members of the Board.

 The Board has delegated certain of its responsibilities to two committees, each of which has specific roles and responsibilities as defined by the Board.
 All Board committees are made up solely of non-management directors, a majority of whom are unrelated directors.

-The Audit Committee has adopted a charter which specifically defines the roles and responsibilities of the Audit Committee.
-The Audit Committee Charter can be found in the Company's AIF filed on SEDAR.
-The Audit Committee has direct communication channels with the external auditors and Chief Financial Officer and senior finance staff and discusses and reviews issues with each of them on a regular basis.
+The Audit and Risk Committee has adopted a charter which specifically defines the roles and responsibilities of the Audit and Risk Committee.
+The Audit and Risk Committee Charter can be found in the Company's AIF filed on SEDAR.
+The Audit and Risk Committee has direct communication channels with the external auditors and Chief Financial Officer and senior finance staff and discusses and reviews issues with each of them on a regular basis.

-The Audit Committee is responsible to ensure management has designed and implemented an effective system of internal control.
-The external auditors are hired by and report directly to the Audit Committee.
-After consultation with management, the Audit Committee is responsible for setting the external auditors' compensation.
-The external auditors attend each meeting of the Audit Committee, and a portion of each meeting is held without the presence of management.
-The Audit Committee reviews and approves annually the external auditors' audit plan and must approve any non-audit work by the external auditors.
-The Chief Financial Officer and senior finance staff attend each meeting of the Audit Committee other than the portion of the meeting which is held without management present to allow a more open discussion.
-The Audit Committee reviews and approves annually the internal audit plan.
+The Audit and Risk Committee is responsible to ensure management has designed and implemented an effective system of internal control.
+The external auditors are hired by and report directly to the Audit and Risk Committee.
+After consultation with management, the Audit and Risk Committee is responsible for setting the external auditors' compensation.
+The external auditors attend each meeting of the Audit and Risk Committee, and a portion of each meeting is held without the presence of management.
+The Audit and Risk Committee reviews and approves annually the external auditors' audit plan and must approve any non-audit work by the external auditors.
+The Chief Financial Officer and senior finance staff attend each meeting of the Audit and Risk Committee other than the portion of the meeting which is held without management present to allow a more open discussion.
+The Audit and Risk Committee reviews and approves annually the internal audit plan.

-The current members of the Audit Committee are:
+The current members of the Audit and Risk Committee are:

 Corporate Governance and Compensation Committee